mnot/thor/README.md

 ## Using Thor

-See the docstrings for the various modules, as well as the tests, to give an idea of how to use Thor.
-Proper documentation will be forthcoming soon (you can help!).
+The [documentation](doc/) is a good starting point; see also the docstrings for the various modules, as well as the tests, to give an idea of how to use Thor.
+Examples will be forthcoming soon.

 ## Support and Contributions